“Scandi-style design hotel in one of Switzerland’s smartest mountain resorts, with excellent food, a spa and all-inclusive activities”

 Remember baby and child equipment may be limited or need pre-booking

-A huge range of food is available, including child-friendly burgers and buffet-style meals with pizza, pasta and stews
+A huge range of food is available in the canteen-style HUUS Gstaad Restaurant, including buffet breakfasts, child-friendly burgers, pizza, pasta and stews

 Kids Activities on site: